 Nemesis is a full-analogic, linear and solid-state, high precision, high speed, high damping, high feedback and high efficiency class AB audio power amplifier, designed and produced in Italy.
 Born from the research of the KRIEG Audio Department to create an amplifier without compromises and with an excellent, perfectly symmetrical, structure: the best electronic and audio performance, in a little board.

 An audio amplifier is, ideally, a constant voltage generator.
 As such, it should have certain characteristics: amplify an input signal without modifying it, have zero output impedance and be constant under any conditions or load.
 The Nemesis offers all these properties, coming very close to an ideal voltage generator.

 In the world of audio, high fidelity is not something subjective, but objective.
 High fidelity lies in being able to reproduce a song with the utmost precision, as it was recorded.
 The Nemesis, is a totally neutral amplifier, created for the purpose.

-Nemesis is not only the Greek god of vengeance but, first of all, of compensation and balance.
+Nemesis is not only the Greek goddess of vengeance but, first of all, of compensation and balance.

 The basic idea is that every discrete component is imperfect, however well it can be done or its tolerances are low.
 If the discrete components were perfect, only one transistor would be enough to produce a totally precise power amplifier.

-Hence the Nemesis is born, a medium power high speed and high efficiency class AB analog audio amplifier.
+Hence the Nemesis is born, a high precision, high speed and high efficiency class AB analog audio amplifier.

-Its structure, perfectly symmetrical, is made up of 36 transistors:
+Its structure, perfectly symmetrical, is made up of 38 transistors, which grants:

 The final concept is easy: if you have to select components to reach a result, then with the slightest variation in temperature, voltage or other variables, the result itself will vary.
 In audio it is not so much achieving a low amount of distortion that is the problem, but also keeping it while running music, with variations of all genres.
 And this, an amplifier with few transistors simply cannot guarantee it.